Trimethoprim

 Trimethoprim affects folic acid metabolism, and this is how it works as an antibiotic.
 Folic acid is very important in the development of the foetus.
 It is therefore recommended to avoid trimethoprim during pregnancy, particularly in the first trimester when the foetal spinal cord is developing.

 Antibiotic resistant bacteria are becoming more common.
-If taking repeated courses of antibiotics to treat repeat urine infections, using a different antibiotic each time reduces development of resistance.
-It is also more likely to be effective if there is some resistance to the alternate antibiotic.
+With cystitis, more of the common bacteria are resistant to trimethoprim than nitrofurantoin.
+If taking repeated courses of antibiotics to treat repeat urine infections, using a different antibiotic each time may help to reduce development of resistance.
+In particular, taking a further course of trimethoprim within 3 months of a previous course is linked to developing trimethoprim resistant infections, so take nitrofurantoin instead.

 Authored 18 February 2010 by Dr Tony Steele

-Reviewed by Dr A. Wood, Dr C. Pugh, Dr B. Babor, Dr P. Hunt
+Reviewed by Dr A. Wood, Dr C. Pugh, Dr B. Babor

 References